 - Language ID for Screen Readers

 It used to be that all of our publishing options were Flash-first, with an optional HTML5 fallback.
-Now, we’ve added brand-new HTML5-only and HTML5-first publishing formats to both Storyline 360 and Storyline 3.
+Now, HTML5-only is the default publishing format in both Storyline 360 and Storyline 3.

-Want to experience new and improved HTML5 output, but don’t have Articulate 360?
-Start a free 30-day trial, and come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.
+Want to experience our improved HTML5 output, but don’t have Articulate 360?
+Start a free 60-day trial, and come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.
 If you have any questions, please share them in the comments.